 Endometriosis Treatment: Finding an endometriosis expert trained in intervention techniques to treat this disease is essential.
 A patient may opt for medical management care or surgical management.
 Dr. Ulas Bozdogan is a specialist in endometriosis.
 As a board-certified Obstetrician and Gynecologist, his intense interest in this disease paired with thousands of hours developing care management plans and or conducting surgical procedures has provided him with invaluable first hand experience, knowledge and expertise in this area.

 No. Endometriosis is not caused by a bacterium or virus and is therefore not an infection.
 Remember, endometriosis is caused by misplaced tissue outside the uterus.
 Although this tissue is outside the uterus, it acts as it would inside the uterus.
 This creates a problem because blood from this misplaced tissue has no way to flow outside the body.

 Does its ability to invade make it a cancer?

-True, cancers invade other tissues and are abnormal and malignant, meaning they can spread and skip to other parts of your body at the expense of your normal tissue, eventually causing death.
-Instead, endometriosis invades locally with its benign cells, although the process is fraught with a lot of pain, suffering, and even organ dysfunction, such as problems with bladder or bowel function.
+No. Cancers invade other tissues and are abnormal and malignant, meaning they can spread and skip to other parts of your body at the expense of your normal tissue.
+Endometriosis on the other hand invades locally with its benign cells, although the process is fraught with a lot of pain, suffering, and even organ dysfunction, such as problems with bladder or bowel function.

-Yes, but in a thorough evaluation endometriosis must be ruled out.
-Cancer, cystitis, hemorrhoids, uterine fibroids, adenomyosis, sexually transmitted infections, and other conditions need to be considered in anyone with any of these signs and symptoms but, still, endometriosis has to be ruled out.
+Yes.
+However, a thorough evaluation must be conducted and endometriosis must be ruled out.
+Conditions such as cancer, cystitis, hemorrhoids, uterine fibroids, adenomyosis, sexually transmitted infections, and other conditions may need to be considered in anyone with any of these signs and symptoms but, still, endometriosis has to be ruled out.